KLF4

-Kruppel-like factor 4 (KLF4; gut-enriched Krüppel-like factor or GKLF) is a member of the KLF family of zinc finger transcription factors, which belongs to the relatively large family of SP1-like transcription factors.
+Krüppel-like factor 4 (KLF4; gut-enriched Krüppel-like factor or GKLF) is a member of the KLF family of zinc finger transcription factors, which belongs to the relatively large family of SP1-like transcription factors.
 KLF4 is involved in the regulation of proliferation, differentiation, apoptosis and somatic cell reprogramming.
 Evidence also suggests that KLF4 is a tumor suppressor in certain cancers, including colorectal cancer.
-It has three C2H2-zinc fingers at its carboxyl terminus that are closely related to another KLF, KLF2.
+It has three Cys2His2-zinc fingers at its carboxyl terminus that are closely related to another KLF, KLF2.
 It has two nuclear localization sequences that signals it to localize to the nucleus.
 In embryonic stem cells (ESCs), KLF4 has been demonstrated to be a good indicator of stem-like capacity.
-It is suggested that the same is true in mesenchymal stem cells (MSCs).
+It is suggested that the same is true in mesenchymal stem cells.

 In humans, the protein is 513 amino acids, with a predicted molecular weight of approximately 55kDa, and is encoded by the KLF4 gene.
 The KLF4 gene is conserved in chimpanzee, rhesus monkey, dog, cow, mouse, rat, chicken, zebrafish, and frog.
 KLF4 was first identified in 1996.

 Interactions

 KLF4 can activate transcription by interacting via it N-terminus with specific transcriptional co-activators, such as p300-CBP coactivator family.
 Transcriptional repression by KLF4 is carried out by KLF4 competing with an activator for binding to a target DNA sequence (9-12).
 KLF4 has been shown to interact with CREB-binding protein.

-It was found that the transcription factor Klf4 present at the promoter of an enzymatic subunit of telomerase (TERT), where it formed a complex with β-catenin.
-Klf4 was required for accumulation of β-catenin at the Tert promoter but was unable to stimulate Tert expression in the absence of β-catenin.
+Furthermore, KLF4 has also been documented to play a role in long range chromatin interactions across the genome.
+KLF4 has been shown to play a role in methylation of chromatin thus contributing to higher order architectural changes across the genome.
+Specifically, KLF4 has been shown to bind to methylated gene motifs causing switching from repressive to active chromatin markers, and causing downstream enhanced transcription of KLF4 gene targets.
+KLF4 has also been documented to interact with protein arginine methyltransferase 1 (Prmt1), which is involved in post translational modifications in regards to cell fate decisions via methylation of histones.
+It has been shown that KLF4 is methylated by Prmt1 and the methylation of KLF4 by Prmt1 prevents the emergence of primitive endoderm progenitor cells, thus showing the role in which KLF4 interactions play with cell development.